The Physically based material of BJS.

 If sets to true, y component of normal map value will invert (y = 1.0 - y).

-Controls if refraction needs to be inverted on Y. This could be usefull for procedural texture.
+Controls if refraction needs to be inverted on Y. This could be useful for procedural texture.

 Specifies if updates for the material been locked